CouncilofLorien/counciloflorien.github.io/docs/cards/K/kill-all-but-not-the-halflings.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > ***Playable during the site phase on a company at Bag End.*** It faces a Hobbit attack (4 strikes with 6 prowess).
 If no characters are untapped after the attack, discard this card.
 Otherwise, you may tap one character in the company and put this card under his control.
-No Marshalling points are received and that character may not untap until this card is stored at Barad-dur during the organization phase.
+No marshalling points are received and that character may not untap until this card is stored at Barad-dur during his organization phase.
 Only the first _Kill All But NOT the Halflings_ stored is worth 5 marshalling points, all others are only worth 1 point each.
 >